 Republic invented the prodium process for tire manufacture in 1915 that made tires wear more even and smooth, leading to longer lasting tires.
 3 Sales climbed and monthly exports of Republic tires began to be made to countries worldwide.
 On October 6, 1917, the Republic Rubber Corporation was formed with a capital of $10 million and contained the Youngstown plant and a Canton facility, which was purchased from the Knight Tire & Rubber Company.
 4

-The Lee Rubber and Tire Corporation acquired Republic Rubber on June 8, 1923 at a public auction for $3,523,410, plus $2 million in receiver obligations, 1 forming the Republic Rubber Division of Lee Rubber and Tire.
-6 Lee operated two facilities: it’s Republic Rubber Division, which manufactured mechanical rubber products in Youngstown, and its Lee of Conshohocken Division, which manufactured tires, tubes and sundries in Conshohocken, Pennsylvania.
-Republic Rubber continued to progress and the plant expanded with new equipment and structures, including a wire braid hose facility circa 1950.
+The Lee Rubber and Tire Corporation acquired Republic Rubber on June 8, 1923 at a public auction for $3,523,410 and $2 million in receiver obligations, 1 forming the Republic Rubber Division of Lee Rubber and Tire.
+6 Lee operated two facilities: the Republic Rubber Division, which manufactured mechanical rubber products in Youngstown, and its Lee of Conshohocken Division, which produced tires, tubes, and sundries in Conshohocken, Pennsylvania.
+Republic Rubber continued to progress, and the plant expanded with new equipment and structures, including a wire braid hose facility circa 1950.
 9 During the 1960’s, the Youngstown facility was employing between 700 and 1,000 workers.
 15

 In July 1978, Aeroquip’s Youngstown plant was closed due to rising energy and maintenance costs.
 Nearly 350 were left unemployed.
 2 16 17